icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 1. Installation
 ====================================================================================================

-YAT uses .NET 4.0.
-The YAT installer ensures that .NET 4.0 is available on the target computer.
+YAT uses .NET 4.8.
+The YAT installer ensures that .NET 4.8 is available on the target computer.
-The installer also ensures that Windows Installer 4.5 is available on the target computer.
+The installer also ensures that Windows Installer 5.0 is available on the target computer.

 First, chose the most appropriate package:
  > For up-to-date systems, use the compact package "...(32-bit).zip" or "...(64-bit).zip".
    (Windows Installer and .NET are already installed on up-to-date systems.)
- > For offline installation, use a full package "..._with_.NET...zip".
+ > For outdated systems or offline installation, use a full package "..._with_.NET...zip".
    (Windows Installer and .NET are included for installation.)
- > For Windows XP, use a binary distribution.
-   (The YAT installer is no longer compatible with Windows XP.)
+ > Alternatively, use a binary distribution, but don't forget to manually install the monospaced 'DejaVu' font used by YAT as well as assign the .yat/.yaw file extensions to YAT.exe.

-It is recommended to unzip this package to a temporary location before starting installation.
+It is recommended to unzip this package to a temporary location before starting the installation.

 Run the ".msi" if Windows Installer is installed, otherwise "setup.exe".
- > Installer checks prerequisites and installs what is missing.
+ 1. Installer will check prerequisites and install what is missing.
- > Installer installs YAT.
+ 2. Installer will install YAT.
 Older versions of YAT are automatically replaced.

 For installation of a binary distribution, refer to the instructions inside that package.

 You can also download .NET and/or Windows Installer from <https://www.microsoft.com/download>
-or by googling for "Download Microsoft .NET Framework 4.0" or "Windows Installer 4.5".
+or by googling for "Download Microsoft .NET Framework 4.8" and/or "Windows Installer 5.0".
 Installing .NET and/or Windows Installer requires administrator permissions.